acer-leon-dev/brose-lang/README.md

 #### *Blue Rose*

 A scripting language with a mathematical syntax.
-Compiles to a C++ object (an AST) which can be called with an input parameter (x) to return a value (y), just like a mathematical function/algorithm.
+Compiles to a object (an AST) which can be called with an input parameter (x) to return a value (y), just like a mathematical function/algorithm.

 ## Supported Languages
 Brose currently only has support for *C++*.